Solanum lycopersicum aka Garden Tomato

 Garden Tomato, Cherry Tomato, Tomato

-How to care for Garden Tomato
+How difficult is it to take care of Garden Tomato

 If you're looking for a plant that offers a moderate level of challenge, Garden Tomato is a great choice to test your gardening skills.